vslavik/nuget-tools-innosetup/README.md

 To build the package yourself:

-1. Download the Inno Setup QuickStart Pack from https://jrsoftware.org/isdl.php
+1. Download the Inno Setup installer from https://jrsoftware.org/isdl.php
 2. Run the installer with `/verysilent /allusers /dir=inst` flags
 3. Package into NuGet with `nuget pack Tools.InnoSetup.nuspec`